paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

-substantive common-law rule formulated by those courts, may result in the denial of rights guaranteed by the Fourteenth Amendment, even though the judicial proceedings in such cases may have been in complete accord with the most rigorous conceptions of procedural due process.19 Thus, in American Federation of Labor v.
-Swing, 1941, 312 U.S. 321, 61 S.Ct.
-568, 85 L.Ed.
-855, enforcement by state courts of the common-law policy of the State, which resulted in the restraining of peaceful picketing, was held to be state action of the sort prohibited by the Amendment's guaranties of freedom of discussion.20 In Cantwell v.
-Connecticut, 1940, 310 U.S. 296, 60 S.Ct.
-900, 84 L.Ed.
-1213, 128 A.L.R.
-1352, a conviction in a state court of the common-law crime of breach of the peace was, under the circumstances of the case, found to be a violation of the Amendment's commonds relating to freedom of religion.
+substantive common-law rule formulated by those courts, may result in the denial of rights guaranteed by the Fourteenth Amendment, even though the judicial proceedings in such cases may have been in complete accord with the most rigorous conceptions of procedural due process.
+Thus, in American Federation of Labor v.
+Swing, 1941, enforcement by state courts of the common-law policy of the State, which resulted in the restraining of peaceful picketing, was held to be state action of the sort prohibited by the Amendment's guaranties of freedom of discussion.
+In Cantwell v.
+Connecticut, 1940, a conviction in a state court of the common-law crime of breach of the peace was, under the circumstances of the case, found to be a violation of the Amendment's commonds relating to freedom of religion.
-In Bridges v.
-California, 1941, 314 U.S. 252, 62 S.Ct.
-190, 86 L.Ed.
-192, 159
-A.L.R.
-1346, enforcement of the state's common-law rule relating to contempts by publication was held to be state action inconsistent with the prohibitions of the Fourteenth Amendment.21 And cf. Chicago, B. & Q.R.
-Co. v.
-Chicago, 1897, 166 U.S. 226, 17 S.Ct.
-581, 41 L.Ed.
-979.

-34

 The short of the matter is that from the time of the adoption of the Fourteenth Amendment until the present, it has been the consistent ruling of